isabella232/interactions14keynote/README.md

 Project Overview
 --------------------

-GearPhoneApp - the android application that runs on the phone and connects to the watch, ICWS on CIC and registers a SIP station
+GearPhoneApp - the android application that runs on the phone and connects to the watch, ICWS on CIC and registers a SIP station.
+The plantronics code was pulled from the plantronics developer blog at http://developer.plantronics.com/community/pdcblog/blog/2012/11/26/plugging-into-plantronics-headset-sensor-events-via-android

 GearSupervisor - the tizen based application that runs on the Samsung Gear 2